Hunter2030ZeRo/Wustite/README.md

 ### Install

-Wustite currently installs from source and requires [Rust and Cargo](https://rustup.rs/).
+Wustite currently builds from source and requires [Rust and Cargo](https://rustup.rs/).
+The one-line installer is provided, but does not ship with pre-build binaries.

 Windows PowerShell: